VEuPathDB/multi-self-blast-similarity-nextflow/README.md

 # multiSelfBlastSimilarity
-Nextflow workflow substituting diamond for blast with multiselfblast functionality
+Conversion of multiBlastSimilarity workflow to use diamond and remove regex depedencies